Factbox: U.S. in one of its largest-ever pipeline build-outs

 ORIGIN/DESTINATION: Cushing, Oklahoma, to Houston, Texas

-COST: $300 million for initial reversal, $2 billion for final expansion with new parallel loop pipeline
+COST: $300 million (190.7 million pounds) for initial reversal, $2 billion for final expansion with new parallel loop pipeline

 CAPACITY: 150,000 bpd initially, with expansion to 450,000 bpd planned for first quarter 2013 and to 850,000 bpd by mid-2014